MartinLwx/cs-courses/README.md

 - [x] [10-414/714: Deep Learning Systems: Algorithms and Implementation](https://dlsyscourse.org/lectures/) 🎥🏷⌨️⚙️ 📅`Fall-2022`.
 [Solutions](https://github.com/MartinLwx/10-414-Fall-2022-CMU)

-The goal of this course is to provide students an understanding and *overview of the “full stack” of deep learning systems*, ranging from the high-level modeling design of modern deep learning systems, to the basic implementation of *automatic differentiation* tools, to the underlying device-level implementation of efficient algorithms.
+The goal of this course is to provide students with an understanding and *overview of the “full stack” of deep learning systems*, ranging from the high-level modeling design of modern deep learning systems, to the basic implementation of *automatic differentiation* tools, to the underlying device-level implementation of efficient algorithms.
 Throughout the course, students will *design and build from scratch a complete deep learning library*, capable of efficient GPU-based operations, automatic differentiation of all implemented functions, and the necessary modules to support parameterized layers, loss functions, data loaders, and optimizers.

 **Topics**: automatic differentiation; CNN implementation; RNN/LSTM implementation; various modules/operators implementation